High-Risk Pregnancy Care

 What to expect

-If your health-care provider says your pregnancy is high-risk, you may be referred to a specialist called a maternal-fetal medicine (MFM) specialist, also known as a high-risk obstetrician (OB), for your pregnancy care.
-These specialists work closely with other specialists to manage your and your baby’s health during pregnancy and birth.
+If your health-care provider says your pregnancy is high-risk, you may be referred to a maternal-fetal medicine (MFM) specialist, also known as a high-risk obstetrician (OB), for your pregnancy care.
+These specialists work closely with other specialists to manage your health and your baby’s health during pregnancy and birth.

-With a high-risk pregnancy, you can expect more appointments and tests than you would with a low-risk pregnancy.
-In an effort to reduce the number of visits to Mount Sinai Hospital, you may see multiple care providers during your clinic appointments.
+With a high-risk pregnancy, you can expect more appointments and tests than with a low-risk pregnancy.
+To reduce the number of visits to Mount Sinai Hospital, you may see multiple care providers during your clinic appointments.
 As a result, the entire clinic day may last several hours.
 Please bring any personal items you may need, such as medication, snacks or a glucose meter.

 At Mount Sinai, we specialize in providing high-risk pregnancy care for patients from across the region.